vlanore/diffsel/README.md

 _build/tracecomp -x 2000 myrun1 myrun2
 ```

-and it would output something like this (example output from a smaller run):
+and it would output something like this (example output from a very small run):

 ```
 setting upper limit to : 11